DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 - Shuttleworth College
 - Tresham College of Further and Higher Education

-Have added all of the colleges as colleges.
+Have added all 5 colleges as colleges.

 Picked the Kettering Campus as the campus for Tresham College because that is the address for Tresham College of Further and Higher Education in the old AoC data.

 ## The Cornwall College Group

-The Cornwall College Group lists:
+The Cornwall College Group a couple of training facilities and has these 'colleges':
 - Cornwall College
 - Duchy College
 - Bicton College

-And a couple of other training facilities.

 Hard to decide if this is a parent because The Cornwall College Group:
 - does not have a website
 - LinkedIn page says "Cornwall College is the UK's third largest further education college...
 The college comprises of seven campuses across the county of Cornwall and incorporates both Duchy College (two campuses), Falmouth Marine School and Bicton College in Devon."

-But wanted to list Duchy College or Bicton College, and wanted to show the parent for all 3 because if I didn't it feels inconsistent with some where the colleges appears as related to each other as this but have clearer parents.
+Listed Duchy College and Bicton College, and show the parent for consistency with other college groups.

 ## The Education Training Collective